yongwuML/Advsal/README.md

 **LTR** is a general framework for training SODGAN network.

 ## trainers
-The toolkit contains the implementation of the following trackers.
+The toolkit contains the implementation of the following methods.

 ### SODGAN